 - Make your own soap.
 It’s easy to do, and is a rewarding way to avoid waste.
 There are lots of recipes online, and once you’ve done it a few times, and gained the hang of it, you can start experimenting with different scents and ingredients.

 Alternative Products to Assist With Your Plastic Free July

-Use Wooden Chopping Boards – Many people believe plastic cutting boards are the healthy alternative, and this gives them an excuse to use a plastic board.
-However, this belief is false, in fact wooden boards have been scientifically proven to be hygienically safer than plastic.
+Use Wooden Chopping Boards – Many people believe plastic cutting boards are a healthy alternative, and this gives them an excuse to use a plastic board.
+However, this belief is false, in fact, wooden boards have been scientifically proven to be hygienically safer than plastic.
 Every time you use a plastic board you are cutting small pieces out of the board called micro-plastics, and these micro-plastics are polluting our waterways and oceans causing immeasurable damage to our sea life.
 Ditch your plastic cutting board and purchase a beautiful wooden board.
 They are attractive, environmentally friendly and easy to care for.
-Plus wooden chopping boards last a lot longer than a plastic board.
+Plus wooden chopping boards last a lot longer than plastic boards.

 Wooden Kitchen Utensils – Get rid of those plastic kitchen utensils and make the switch to the long lasting wooden ones, not just for Plastic Free July but forever.
 Remember those wonderful wood spoons your Mum or Nan used when cooking up all those delicious meals in their kitchen back in the day?
 Well they used wooden spoons and other wooden utensils for a reason.
 They are the best tools to use as they are ideal for multiple tasks, last a long time, are warm and comfortable in your hand, and are an eco-friendly alternative to using plastic.